-The site is within the Countess Field, near Brooks in Newell County, Southern Alberta, about 150 km southeast of Calgary.
+After an extensive search for a location suitable for experimental injection and monitoring, a site was identified within the Countess Field, near Brooks in Southern Alberta, about 150 km southeast of Calgary (Figure 1).
 The geological study is centred on well 07-22-017-16W4M, which is a producing gas well drilled in 1997 by PanCanadian Petroleum and now operated by Cenovus Energy.